Waitress

 As a young woman, are you harassed frequently by customers?

-Asked by beenthere about 12 years ago
+Asked by beenthere over 12 years ago

 it depends on the type or restaurant, a bar scene will always have those types of people and it is part of the job and getting tips.